 In addition to explainer videos, add lightweight videos (in terms of content) to your website so you can rank better on search engines.

-Among other things that animated videos are excellent at, they can include personal feelings and the level of physical experience doesn’t seem achievable with animated explainers just yet.
+Among other things that animated videos are excellent at, they can include personal feelings and the level of physical experience that live videos can produce are also achievable with animated explainers just yet.

 Product Demo Video